GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/02.011-020/06."Come-unto-Me"/docs.md

 Earth's fleeting gain and pleasure
 Can never satisfy;
 'Tis love our joy doth measure,
 For love can never die.

-Refrain:
-"Come unto me, all ye that labor, and are heavy laden, and I will give you rest.
-Take my yoke upon you, and learn of me;
-for I am meek and lowly in heart: and ye shall find rest unto your souls."
+[Refrain]

 3.
 Divinest consolation
 Doth Christ the Healer give;
 Art thou in condemnation?
 Repent, believe and live.

-Refrain:
-"Come unto me, all ye that labor, and are heavy laden, and I will give you rest.
-Take my yoke upon you, and learn of me;
-for I am meek and lowly in heart: and ye shall find rest unto your souls."
+[Refrain]

 4.
 His peace is like a river,
 His love is like a song;
 His yoke's a burden never;
 'Tis easy all day long.

-Refrain:
-"Come unto me, all ye that labor, and are heavy laden, and I will give you rest.
-Take my yoke upon you, and learn of me;
-for I am meek and lowly in heart: and ye shall find rest unto your souls."
+[Refrain]